hinogi/graphql-js-deno/README.md

-Attempt to port graphql js to Deno with minimal changes
+Attempt to port graphql js to Deno with minimal changes.
+`deno run --allow-env ./src/index.ts` should work.

 # GraphQL.js